billthefarmer/theme-hugo-foundation6/README.md

 ![Screenshot](https://raw.githubusercontent.com/htko89/hugo-theme-foundation6-blog/master/screenshot@2x.png "Screenshot")

+## Warning:

+> This repository is not ready for production, or release.
-`Disregard Below - To be overwritten with Foundation`
+> Disregard Below - All files / instructions are yet to be overwritten with relevant Foundation code / info.

 ## Features